W R Burner (Minister of the Gospel)

 The Apostle Paul told Timothy to watch in all things, endure afflictions, do the work of an evangelist, make full proof of your ministry (2 Timothy 4:5).
 Preach the word; be instant (ready) in season, out of season, reprove, rebuke, exhort with all longsuffering and doctrine (2 Timothy 4:2).
 It was noted that preaching is the God-ordained means to prevent defection from the truth.

 This exhortation was preceded with: I charge you before God, and the Lord Jesus Christ, who shall judge the quick (living) and the dead at his appearing and his kingdom (2 Timothy 4:1).
-This verifies the seriousness of the matter; not to be taken lightly, but spiritual growth in fulfill one's calling.
+This verifies the seriousness of the matter; not to be taken lightly, but spiritual growth in fulfilling one's calling.

 Woodrow Wilson stated: The sum of the whole matter is that our civilization cannot survive unless it is redeemed spiritually.
 It was noted that the Church is being tempted to pursue social status rather than sanctification (being set apart unto God), financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.